yhchan/trend-etp-coding-standard/slides.md

 # Tell, Don't Ask

-## Get the money from the customer ?
+## Get the money from the customer?

     !java
     class Clerk {